 -A very skinny man shaking uncontrollably

--An extremely large woman whose pants only came halfway up her waist, leaving her entire naked butt exposed and flapping in the wind
+-An extremely large woman whose pants only came halfway up her waist, leaving her entire naked butt exposed

 -A fifteen-year-old girl and her baby

 -An accountant from California traveling to see his niece perform in the baton-twirling semi-finals in South Bend, Indiana

 -A young man in bright blue shorts telling a friend about a pill he found that keeps him high for ten hours

 -A group of thugs who immediately walked over to the outside window sill of the bus station to start packing K2 synthetic marijuana in to a pipe (one of them loudly announcing, “You know, this stuff is illegal now”).

 Doug and I held our bags close and ventured on to the bus, where many more bus people were asleep in their rows, leaving only aisle seats open.
 Doug and I were unable to sit by each other for the vast majority of the trip.